A phantom landscape that you can't see now. Matsuo Basho was impressed by the elephant, Kujukushima [Nikaho City, Akita Prefecture]

 Kakurin, who risked his life to protect the scenery of Kujukushima, Kuzugata

-The small mountain that was an island probably got in the way of the Honjo domain.
-We will continue to clear the land by tearing down the mountain.
-However, those who cannot forget the scenery of the Kujukushima Islands, where small islands appear on the surface of the water, object to this policy.
-Kakurin , the 24th chief priest of Kanman-ji Temple , repeatedly petitions the clan on the grounds that Kanman-ji Temple has been entrusted with Zogata as temple territory since ancient times.
-My request was not granted.
+However, those who can't forget the scenery of Kujukushima, where the islands appear on the surface of the water, disputes this policy.
+Kakurin , the 24th head priest of Somanji Temple , has issued petitions to the domain many times because Somanji Temple has been keeping Zhougata as a temple territory since ancient times, but his wish was not accepted.

 Kakurin comes up with a plan.
 If Kaman-ji Temple becomes a temple connected to the imperial family (the emperor and the imperial family), the domain will not be able to interfere with the Kujukushima Islands, which are temple territory.
 As a result of various efforts, they succeeded in making Kanmanji a prayer place for the Kaninnomiya family, and forced the domain to stop demolishing the small mountain.